dart-archive/pub-dartlang/app/doc/faq.markdown

 title: "Frequently Asked Questions"
 ---

+### What are pub's system requirements?

+Pub runs on any platform that supports the Dart VM.
+That basically means relatively recent versions of Mac, Linux and Windows.

+However, there are a couple of limitations on Windows:

+* Windows XP is not supported.
+* FAT32 file systems are not supported.
+* Packages cannot be stored on a different drive than your user directory.
+* Packages cannot be stored on network shares.

+Pub relies on junction points for core functionality, and those aren't available on the above.
+We realize these limitations are painful and we're hoping to address the root cause but it will take a while to get there.

 ### What are all the "packages" directories for?

 After you run pub, you'll notice that your package has little `packages`